inlorfaze/fjc-eleventy/src/site/index.md

 ---
 title: Finley Chen Web Development
-description: Personal Website of Finley Chen, Front-End WordPress developer.
+description: I'm a front-end engineer and WordPress developer.
 Currently taking freelance projects.
 layout: layouts/base.njk
 ---

-I create custom WordPress websites that are accessible, responsive, and SEO-optimized.
-I work  I also create web applications and local business websites, with experience working as a front-end developer at a local startup and my university (Cal Poly).
+Hi, I'm Finley.
+I create custom WordPress websites that are fast, accessible, responsive, and SEO-optimized.
+I work with local businesses to improve their digital experiences.
+I have experience working as a front-end UI/UX developer at an [eCommerce startup](https://www.allpeople.co/) and my university (Cal Poly).

+I can provide value for your business with:
+- Designing and developing robust WordPress websites
+- Hosting and maintaining your website long-term
+- Business digital strategy & marketing

 Whether you are a recruiter, business owner, or just want to ask me a question, contact me at <a href="mailto:finleyjchen@gmail.com">finleyjchen@gmail.com</a>.